jsiegenthaler/homebridge-eosstb/README.md

 * [ziggonext-python by Rudolf Offereins](https://pypi.org/project/ziggonext/#description) Rudolf is the best!

-* My helpers in Belgium (you know who you are) for helping me get the session code working for Telenet
+* My helpers in Belgium: [Wesley Liekens](https://www.facebook.com/deliekes) and Ant for helping me get the session code working for Telenet

 * UPC for making such a useful TV platform and EOS box